 The College is also available for conferences, especially during University vacations.

 The governing body, or Council, consists of the Warden and Fellows of the College.
-The eighteen Fellows are all elected, voters being those who have lived at Paul’s for three semesters and graduated from the University.
-The Warden and six Fellows must be Anglican clergy.
+There are twelve elected Fellows, voters being those who have lived at Paul’s for three semesters and graduated from the University of Sydney.